 Pro Forma Expenses

 Instead, they will make sure the seller is controlling the expenses for 3-6 months before listing the property.
 Smart sellers will control their expenses for a full year before listing their property for sale.
+That way the listing agent can make a compelling argument to use a lower set of expenses.

 On larger deals, you’ll get to see a breakdown of the expenses month by month, so this trend can be discovered by annualizing the expenses over the last 3 months and comparing it to the expenses for the last 12 months.
 If they are dramatically different, you know they are artificially pushing costs down.